 Interest Rate = (Spread + Prime Lending Rate)

 RBI regulations and internal bank policies influence India’s Prime Lending Rate (PLR).
 Compliance with RBI directives ensures stability and consistency in the lending market.
-The PLR rate is determined by considering operational costs, margin requirements, and funding expenses.

 The relationship between PLR and loan interest rates

 The relationship between the PLR and loan interest rates is direct and substantial, exerting influence on both borrowers and lenders alike.
-Changes in the PLR rate have a direct impact on the interest rates charged on loans:
+Changes in the PLR rate have a direct impact on the interest rates charged on loans.

 A real-life example of how banks use MCLR, PLR, and RLLR